chimera-linux/cports/Packaging.md

 This function will `take` everything that should usually belong in a `-libs` package.
 This is all shared libraries in `usr/lib` that start with `lib` and follow a regular soname style.
+It also includes GObject typelibs since those in general need to be available with the runtime library for access from GI bindings.

 ##### def take_progs(self, man = "18")